Mario Kart 8

 Whereas the first track of the Mushroom Cup, Mario Kart Stadium, was a loud and boisterous affair, Moo Moo Meadows, the first track of the Shell Cup, exudes a quiet, unthreatening aura.
 First appearing in Mario Kart Wii, and serving as a spiritual successor to the Mario Kart 64 track, Moo Moo Farm, this charming course takes place on a rustic country farm – in the early morning, if the rooster crowing at the start of the course intro is any indication.

 I don’t have an awful lot to say about Moo Moo Meadows, but there is a simple beauty to this farmland setting that really appeals to me, and the sunrise gives it a peaceful, cosy atmosphere.
 As you’re tearing through this pastoral landscape, you might notice tractors, hay bales, wagons, milk cans, windmills, and barns by the side of the track, enforcing the idea that this is a working farm.
 Grassy vistas, rolling hills, and small villages are visible in the background, adding to the quaint rural charm.
-It’s so gorgeous and tranquil that you almost want to slow down and take it all in.
+It’s all so gorgeous and tranquil that you almost want to slow down and take it all in.

 Someone has clearly left a gate open because cows are encroaching on the track.